So Perth, What does your business, and branding, stand for?

 Have you got an effective answer?

-Be honest.
-Too many have seen their brands start to sink because of a lack of insight or transparency when it comes to their overall market positioning as dictated by their brand direction (or lack thereof… but we’ll get to that later).
+Too many company’s have seen their businesses start to sink because of a lack of insight or transparency when it comes to their overall market positioning as dictated by their branding direction (or lack thereof… but we’ll get to that later).

 What’s worse is that many business owners are unaware of true customer perception, particularly in detecting their own hesitation.
 Customers can sense fear and uncertainty.
-All those tiny elements of your brand that are inconsistent may not mean much individually but together, holistically… they’re the difference between “I have total confidence in this brand,” and “I think I’ll go with someone else.”
+All those tiny elements of your branding that are inconsistent may not mean much individually but together, holistically… they’re the difference between “I have total confidence in this product,” and “I think I’ll go with someone else.”

 Brand hesitation signals to your customers that your business is a directionless.